vicgalle/feedback-memory-as-a-tool/README.md

 # Distilling Feedback into Memory-as-a-Tool

-Code for the paper "Distilling Feedback into Memory-as-a-Tool", to appear soon.
+Code for the paper "Distilling Feedback into Memory-as-a-Tool", https://arxiv.org/abs/2601.05960

 ## Overview